 Defining Compartment Syndrome

-Nearly any type of forceful physical impact could lead to compartmentalized swelling or bleeding of the body part that prevents blood circulation, requiring immediate surgical repair.
+Nearly any forceful physical impact could lead to acute compartment syndrome with compartmentalized swelling or bleeding of the body part that prevents blood circulation, requiring immediate surgical repair.

-Almost half of all compartment syndrome injuries involve tibia fractures in the lower legs due to a crushing accident or repeated intravenous use.
+Almost half of acute compartment syndrome injuries involve tibia fractures in the lower legs due to a crushing accident or repeated intravenous use.
 Sometimes, an individual develops the condition following a surgical procedure.

-Without an accurate diagnosis and prompt treatment, severe injuries could follow.
+Without an accurate compartment syndrome diagnosis and prompt treatment, severe injuries could follow.
 In catastrophic cases where there is extensive compartment pressure or muscle and nerve damage in a compartment, death may occur.

 Acute Compartment Syndrome

-An acute form of the syndrome is one of two categories of the condition.
-It is usually caused by a catastrophic forceful injury that may involve a severe muscle tissue contusion, fracture (bone break), crushed limb, or surgical mistake.
+Acute compartment syndrome is one of two categories of the condition.
+Compartment syndrome usually develops after a catastrophic forceful injury that may involve severe muscle and nerve damage, muscle tissue contusion, fracture (bone break), crush injuries, or surgical mistakes.